markbattistella/FormLogger/README.md

 ## Usage

-### Basic Usage

-Use the pre-built SwiftUI `ContactFormView` that uses `FormViewModel` internally.
-This gives you a working interface out of the box with minimal setup.

-> [!IMPORTANT]
-> Embed it inside a `NavigationStack` to make sure all the toolbar items and layout render correctly.

-### Advanced Usage

-If you want more control, use `FormViewModel` directly to power your own interface:
+With full control you can leverage the `FormManager` to power your own interface:

-#### Capabilities
+### Capabilities

 - `userInput`: Contains title, description, and optional contact info.
 - `formType`: Enum of `.bug`, `.feature`, or `.feedback`.